wso2-extensions/identity-inbound-auth-cas/docs/config.md

     ![alt text](images/image3.png)

-    >Here service URL refers to the URL of the application that the client is trying to access.
+    >Here service URL refers to the URL of the application/service that the client is trying to access.
+    This is an identifier for one or more URLs where a service or services are located.
+For example, if the CAS client application has services located in **https://example.com/myServices/service1** and **https://example.com/myServices/service2**, you may define the service URL as **https://example.com/myServices** because it is the common component for all the service URLs.

+    >NOTE : If you configure 2 CAS inbound authentication configurations for two service providers with Service URL as **https://example.com/myServices** and **https://example.com/myServices/myService1**, WSO2 IS will always pick the service provider with Service URL **https://example.com/myServices** when the CAS request's 'service' parameter has URLs starting from **https://example.com/myServices** (i.e. https://example.com/myServices/**).

  7. Go to **Claim Configuration** and click **Define Custom Claim Dialect** to add the requested claims.
 (This is required to show requested claims as user attributes in the cas-client-webapp; otherwise, no attributes will be